railsuser2014/openobject-doc-book-en/source/features/bookstores.rst

 Key Points:
 -----------

-* Integrates all needs of a book store
+* Integrates all the needs of a book store
 * Ready to use, out-of-the-box.

 Integration Benefits: